Do you think it’s important that you like everyone you meet?

 “If she doesn’t like me, no one will!”
 “If they don’t want to be my friends, others will know I’m a loser.”
 “If they don’t think I’m cool, they’ll tell everyone!”

 Yet, if you don’t like someone – do you make sure they suffer for it?
-Do you tell everyone else to stay away from them?
+Or tell everyone else to stay away from them?
 Do you make an effort to ensure that they stay lonely?
-Do you label them a loser?
+Or publicly label them a loser?

 I truly hope you don’t.